EU aspirant Moldova prepares to host major international summit

 The summit is a "resolute reaffirmation of our unwavering dedication to peace, a strong condemnation of Russia’s invasion (and of Moldova's) continued solidarity with Ukraine,” Sandu said.

-Yet while the war in Ukraine has served to boost unity between the EU and countries to its east, the unwieldy group of leaders won't be able to hide some of its internal conflicts.
+Yet while the war in Ukraine has served to boost unity between the EU and countries to its east, the unwieldy group of leaders will not be able to hide some of its internal conflicts.

 Another lighting rod will be the recent flare-up in ethnic tensions between neighboring Serbia and Kosovo, whose leaders are also expected at the summit.